The Most Efficient Wheelbarrow In The Ancient World Was Invented By The?

 When Westerners did encounter the design, they were universally amazed by how effective it was.
 In 1797, Dutch-American merchant Andreas Everardus van Braam Houckgeest described the wheelbarrows as such:

 Among the carriages employed in this country is a wheelbarrow, singularly constructed, and employed alike for the conveyance of persons and goods.
 According as it is more or less heavy loaded, it is directed by one or two persons, the one dragging it after him, while the other pushes it forward by the shafts.
 The wheel, which is very large in proportion to the barrow, is placed in the centre of the part on which the load is laid, so that the whole weight bears upon the axle, and the barrow men support no part of it, but serve merely to move it forward, and keep it in equilibrium.

-The design was so efficient that well into the 20th century it was used to move everything from crops, to baggage, to people, and everything in between.
+The design was so efficient that it was used well into the 20th century to move everything from crops, to baggage, to people, and everything in between.